emmajanedrews/base-template/_posts/2017-01-04-a-quick-portland-real-estate-market-update.md

   - Real Estate
   - Buyer Tips
   - Home Seller Tips
-excerpt: We are in a strong seller’s market.
+excerpt: 'We’ve got a quick update for you on the Portland real estate market.
+Inventory is still low, keeping us in a strong seller’s market.'
 enclosure: 'http://vyralmarketing.s3.amazonaws.com/Trudy%20Coler/A%20Quick%20Portland%20Real%20Estate%20Market%20Update.mp4'
-pullquote: 'Andross, the Final Boss'
+pullquote: We are in a strong seller’s market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false